kodecocodes/vt_android_mvvm/v1/for_instructor/05-the-view.markdown

 The view class for the Add Creature screen is CreatureActivity, in the view.creature package.

-CreatureActivity implements the AvatareAdapter.AvatarListener interface, which is just used for when a user selects an avatar in the avatar chooser.
+CreatureActivity implements the AvatarAdapter.AvatarListener interface, which is just used for when a user selects an avatar in the avatar chooser.

 In onCreate(), there are a number of configure methods for setting up the screen.